 - 1. Allocation of portfolio budget across residential and commercial and industrial sectors; - 2.
-Portfolio planning objectives from each Program Administrator; - 3.
-Portfolio savings; - 4.
-Programs to be funded (existing and new); - 5.
+Portfolio savings; - 3.
+Programs to be funded (existing and new); - 4.
+Residential and non-residential split; - 5.
 Low and moderate income offerings; and - 6.
 Coordination between gas and electric utilities.